maurobalbi/glas/path_forward.md

  - uses Entry struct to load all *.rs files into vfs
  - partitions the files into filesets with common sourceroot
  - adds all changes to salsa db on apply_change

+ModuleInterfaces
+ - Add deps field to check if module forms cycle